Lusanda-Hlela/airbnb-clone-project/README.md

 - Each **Booking** is linked to one **User** and one **Property**.
 - A **Payment** is associated with a **Booking**.
 - A **Review** is made by a **User** and linked to a **Property**.

+## Feature Breakdown

+The Airbnb Clone project includes several core features that replicate key functionalities of the real Airbnb platform.
+Each feature is designed to ensure a smooth experience for both hosts and guests.

+### 👤 User Management
+Allows users to register, log in, and manage their profiles.
+This feature ensures secure authentication and user-specific access to bookings, properties, and reviews.

+### 🏘️ Property Management
+Hosts can list new properties, update details, and remove listings.
+It forms the core of the platform by enabling accommodation options for users to browse and book.

+### 📅 Booking System
+Enables guests to book properties for specific dates and manage their reservations.
+It ensures proper availability tracking and prevents double bookings.

+### 💳 Payment Processing
+Handles all financial transactions between guests and hosts.
+Ensures secure and reliable payments for bookings and provides a record of completed transactions.

+### 📝 Review System
+Allows guests to leave feedback and ratings for properties they've stayed in.
+Helps maintain trust and transparency within the platform by showcasing user experiences.

+### ⚙️ Data Optimization
+Implements indexing and caching to enhance performance.
+It ensures that data retrieval operations remain fast and efficient as the user base and listings grow.